 Richard & Mary/Lucy Douch of Westham

-Mary Marchant, daughter of Joseph and Susannah and sometimes known as Lucy, was baptised in Pevensey on 26 December 1772.
+Mary Marchant, daughter of Joseph and Susannah and sometimes known as Lucy, was born on 28 November and baptised in Pevensey on 26th December 1772.

 29 Jun 1798